IvanRente/Multiplayer2/README.md

 Welcome everyone, today you are going to learn to make a multiplayer game that supports Proximity VioceChat.

-#### You are going to add the following things:

-- Setting up game with a FishNet network.
+## Overview

+- You will extend the previous multiplayer project by adding:

+- Client-side prediction

-- Consistency via FishNet components.
+- Consistency via FishNet prediction/time components

-- Scalability via Lobbies.
+- Lag compensation + rollback

+- Scalable lobby flow

-- Proximity VoiceChat
+- Proximity voice chat

 ## Setting up a game with FishNet.